 PROGRAM EDUCATIONAL OBJECTIVES | FACULTY LISTING | A.S.
 PROGRAM GUIDE | B.S.
 PROGRAM GUIDE | TYPICAL B.S.
 SEQUENCE | CREDENTIAL PROGRAM GUIDES | COURSE DESCRIPTIONS

-"Student Outcomes" are statements of the knowledge and skills that students in the program are expected to demonstrate by the time of graduation.
-The faculty of the Electrical Engineering Technology program have established the 13 outcomes listed below for students pursuing a Bachelor of Science degree.
+"Student Outcomes" are statements of the knowledge and skills that students in an educational program are expected to demonstrate by the time of graduation.
+Faculty members at Point Park University have established the 12 outcomes listed below for students pursuing a Bachelor of Science degree program in electrical engineering technology.
 (Students pursuing an Associate in Science degree are expected to achieve a subset of these outcomes.)
 Students’ success in achieving these outcomes is measured regularly using a variety of assessment tools such as in-class problems and surveys.

-7. Students will collaborate in laboratory and classroom settings to fulfill technical requirements in a timely manner.
+6. Students will collaborate in laboratory and classroom settings to fulfill technical requirements in a timely manner.

-8. Students will produce clear, precise, and effective technical documents and oral presentations.
+7. Students will produce clear, precise, and effective technical documents and oral presentations.

-9. Students will plan and manage technical projects.
+8. Students will plan and manage technical projects.

-10. Students will be prepared to grow professionally through independent learning, continuing education, and participation in technical societies.
+9. Students will be prepared to grow professionally through independent learning, continuing education, and participation in technical societies.

-11. Students will understand the benefits of registration as a professional engineer and will take the Fundamentals of Engineering examination.
+10. Students will understand the benefits of registration as a professional engineer and will take the Fundamentals of Engineering examination.

-12. Students will be familiar with the laws and codes governing professional practice.
+11. Students will be familiar with the laws and codes governing professional practice.

-13. Students will understand their personal and professional roles in society.
+12. Students will understand their personal and professional roles in society.